susjoh/2024_Sparrow_Recomb_GWAS/README.md

 This article is in press in Molecular Biology and Evolution, and a preprint is available on [BioRxiv](https://www.biorxiv.org/content/10.1101/2023.01.26.525019v3)

-The responsibility of curating the code and data is the responsibility of [Susan Johnston](Susan.Johnston@ed.ac.uk).
-Any questions or queries should be directed to her.

 The associated raw data is archived on Dryad [here]().
 Note - to run these scripts, make sure to check within scripts for the appropriate directory structure for reading and writing files.

 The first script to be run is `0_Create_YAPP_files.sh` followed by `yapp_70k.sh` to generate the base data.
-Subsequent scripts are then run in their numerical order above (1, 2, 3, etc.).
+Subsequent R scripts are then run in their numerical order above (1, 2, 3, etc.).

+The responsibility of curating the code and data is the responsibility of [Susan Johnston](Susan.Johnston@ed.ac.uk).
+Any questions or queries should be directed to her.